storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

       <td style={{ textAlign: "left" }}>
         A. The content standard point that has been violated

-        B. Description of the violationC.
-Proof of violation
+        B. Description of the violation

+        C. Proof of violation
       </td>

       <td style={{ textAlign: "left" }}>